 Impairments, whether caused by drugs, alcohol or distractions, affect the driver’s ability to control his or her vehicle.
 These influences can cause a driver to follow too closely behind another vehicle or veer into oncoming traffic, and can affect his or her ability to brake safely.Preventive Measures

 New Jersey has been a leader in taking actions to prevent distracted driving.
 As with drinking and driving, the State routinely runs campaigns to reduce distracted driving behaviors using the slogan, “U Drive.
 U Text.
 U Pay.”

 In New Jersey, it is a primary offense to use a hand-held cell phone while driving, meaning you can be pulled over if observed engaging in this behavior.
 Hands-free devices are allowed, but not encouraged.

 If convicted of using a hand-held cell phone while driving, you face a fine and possible suspension of your driving privileges.
-As with a DWI or DUI conviction, the amount of the fine would be dependent on your offense record.
+As with a DUI conviction, the amount of the fine would be dependent on your offense record.
 If your actions result in injury or death of another person, you will be subject to more severe consequences.

 There are exceptions to New Jersey’s distracted driving laws allowing the use of a hand-held cell phone by a driver when:

 - the driver believes his or her life or safety is in danger or that a criminal act is being committed against the driver or another person; and

 - the driver is reporting a fire, accident, serious road hazard, medical emergency; or the reckless, careless or unsafe behavior of another driver, including the suspicion that the driver appears to be under the influence of drugs or alcohol.